alecive/alecive.github.io/_posts/blog/2015-07-07-SublimeTricks.md

 ## Staging Files and Committing In One Step

 To add and commit all in one step, just skip straight to the Quick Commit command.
 That will stage and commit for you.
-It’s the equivalent of `git commit -am 'im staging and committing!'`.
+It’s the equivalent of `git commit -am 'I'm staging and committing!'`.

 # Theme: SpaceGray